This survey was conducted by the Impryl and Inofolic Alpha fertility supplement provider Fertility Family.

 Slowly but surely, as a nation we are becoming more open when talking about fertility.
 It’s a long overdue shift, but attitudes are changing and a spotlight is finally being shone on a problem that affects 1 in 6 couples.

 Celebrities are helping to drive this trend, with the likes of Love Island star Chris Hughes and comedian Rhod Gilbert opening up the conversation around male infertility, and stars like Chrissy Teigen sharing their own struggles on social media.

-Despite the conversation being opened, ongoing misinformation and reluctance to talk about fertility can lead couples not to seek support when it’s needed.
+Despite the conversation being opened, ongoing misinformation and reluctance to talk about the topic can lead couples not to seek fertility advice when it’s needed.
 In light of this, Fertility Family surveyed 681 couples struggling to conceive – to get an understanding of their current mindset and encourage further openness.

 How many couples are trying for a baby in the UK?

 While data shows the overall number of new babies in the UK is expected to drop in the coming year, many couples are still trying, and the responses they give provide a real insight into the experience.